Best Men’s Ski Jackets of 2026

 Powder Skirt: Yes

 Stacked up against the competitive market for shell ski jackets, the Sabre reigns supreme for its durability, weatherproofing, venting, and style.
-The Sabre is, at this point, a classic.
-It’s popular among everyday users.
-Last year’s model had 5 out of 5 stars on evo, REI, Backcountry, and Amazon — one of the highest we’ve seen among ski jackets.
+The Sabre is, at this point, a classic, and it’s stood the test of time through multiple seasons and hundreds of days of use from our testers.

 Arc’teryx Sabre